-Campus security, sanctity and safety of students, faculty, staff and infrastructure should be a foregone conclusion.
+Campus security and safety of students, faculty, staff and infrastructure should be a foregone conclusion.
 Unfortunately, it is not.
 Campus Safety recently published an article entitled Parents So Concerned about School Safety They Are Willing to Pay for It Themselves.
 You can read the entire article here.

 Active Shooter Events

-Time and again we have been horrified by active shooter events targeting students and faculty in education settings.
+Time and again we are horrified by active shooter events targeting students and faculty in education settings.
 As a community, we should all be outraged on many levels.
 First for the victims and their families.
-Second for the students, employees and their families who may not have physical wounds but are forever damaged by the event and the loss of trust.
-We should also be outraged for the shooters and their families who could not find or did not get the appropriate level of help for mental health issues and threatened campus security.
+Second for the students, employees and their families who may not have physical wounds but still have damage from the event and the loss of trust.
+Finally, we should also be outraged for the shooters and their families who could not find or did not get the appropriate level of help for mental health issues and threatened campus security.

 What We Can Do

-As a parent and a security professional, I wish someone had a crystal ball to make it easier to keep the incomprehensible acts of violence from happening.
+As a parent and a security professional, I wish someone had a magic wand to keep the incomprehensible acts of violence from happening.
 Alas, no such tool exists.
 We must work together as a community to develop layers of campus security and safety.

 The entire community takes a role in the security of our schools.
 Training and awareness are critical components of an integrated security program.
-This includes parents, faculty and staff, students.
-It begins with “see something say something”.
+Parents, faculty, staff, and students must learn to “see something say something”.

-Access must be controlled and reinforced with signage, policies, and procedures.
-It’s critical to develop a culture that understands their role in identifying outsiders and responding appropriately.
-As adults, we need to be focused on policies and procedures.
-We must teach our children to tell an adult when they see something.
+First, control and reinforce access with signage, policies, and procedures.
+Next, develop a culture that understands their role in identifying outsiders and responds appropriately.
+As adults, we should focus on policies and procedures.
+Finally, we must teach our children to tell an adult when they see something.

-A Safety and Security Committee of cross-functional team members is imperative to protecting our schools and businesses.
-Sharing information, identifying threats, and supporting a collaborative appropriate response to all safety, security, and emergency issues is key.
+A Safety and Security Committees of cross-functional team members is imperative to protecting our schools and businesses.
+Above all, sharing information, identifying threats, and supporting a collaborative appropriate response to all issues is critical.

-Last but not least, a host of technology tools, campus security personnel options, and ways to deter, detain, or buy time during an event can be implemented.
+Finally, campus authorities can implement a host of technology tools, campus security personnel options, and ways to deter, detain, or buy time during an event.